Criminal Appeal Lawyers

 Our appellate attorneys understand how to carefully draft and prepare the necessary briefs to support our clients’ conviction challenges.

-How Much Does an Appeal Lawyer Cost?
+How Much Does a Criminal Appeal Lawyer Cost?

 Answering the question, “How much is an appeal lawyer?” depends on several factors.
 Each appellate lawyer sets his or her own fee schedule, causing them to sometimes vary substantially from one to the next.
 Often, however, they charge based on billable hours, which typically depend on the complexity of the case.